Rietz with its three churches, one of the holiday villages of Innsbruck, is a popular holiday resort that is committed to soft tourism.

-Between Telfs and Imst, there is the little municipality of Rietz with its 2,000 inhabitants.
-The municipal territory extends from the bottom of the valley at the Inn river to the Rietzer Griesskogel, a mountain that belongs to the range of the Stubai Alps.
-Rietz was mentioned for the first time in 1264 AD.
-The emblem of the municipality shows three churches on green ground, representing the three churches of the village.
-By the way: once upon a time arts such as tatting and the production of rosaries were widely spread.
+Between Telfs and Imst there is the little municipality of Rietz, which extends from the valley bottom at the Inn river to Mt.
+Rietzer Griesskogel, a peak of the Stubai Alps.
+The history of the village includes eight centuries - once upon a time, arts such as tatting and the production of rosaries were widely spread.
+The coat of arms of the municipality shows three churches on green ground, representing the three churches of the village.

 One of these is the St. Anthony Church, a pilgrimage site in Rokoko style and a popular place for weddings.
 Furthermore, there are the St. Valentine Church and the Church of the Holy Cross.
 Also the Local Museum of Rietz is well-worth a visit: It is lodged in the elementary school and offers you an insight into the long history of the village.
 If you like the delicious and special food, the berries garden "Mair's Beerengarten" is the right place for you: Here, delicious juices, jams and fruit teas are produced, as well as prizewinning liquors in the only distillery of Tyrol made of glass.